Types of Wedding Invitation Printing

 Before the days of digital presses, wedding invitations were printed using engraving.
 With this type of printing, your printer creates a metal plate which is then inked and pressed onto the paper.
 The ink is heavy and is slightly raised.
 You'll typically see tissue with this type of invitation to keep the ink from smearing.

-Not many companies offer engraving any more, and the setup is very pricey.
+If you want to go this classic route, you'll need to find a specialized printer that only does engraving.
+The setup is pretty pricey.
 There's a steep discount for higher quantities, but you could be looking at as much as $20.00 an invitation if you're keeping your numbers small.

 Thermography is a modern mix between engraving and spot color.
 Thermography uses heat to essentially "melt" ink and glue onto the paper, similar to craft embossing.
 The finished product is shiny, like plastic.
 The colors are usually limited to the 12 primary spot colors, but if you want the raised texture with color, thermography is your best bet.